Alternatives

 How much does Seeking Alpha cost versus Yield Theory?

 Seeking Alpha is typically priced at ~$4.95 first month, then ~$299/yr for Premium.
-Yield Theory is $24.99/month at founding pricing, with no contract.
+Yield Theory is $15/month or $150/year, with the same access on either billing cadence.

 What does Yield Theory do that Seeking Alpha doesn't?